backstage/community-plugins/workspaces/confluence/plugins/confluence/README.md

 # Confluence

-A plugin that provide Confluence specific functionality that can be used in different ways (e.g. for homepage and search) to compose your Backstage App.
+This plugin adds capability to retrieve Confluence documents from the Backstage Search engine.

 # Getting Started